PatrickCarollo/aws-microservice-cicd-iac/README.md

     should exist before launching CI/CD stack

 ## Setup Instructions
-1. Copy directories from this repository to desired new microservice repository
+1. Copy directories from this repository to desired new source microservice repo
     ```
     cp -r aws-microservice-cicd-iac/cicd-services <yourreponame>/
     ```
     ```
     cp -r aws-microservice-cicd-iac/api-services <yourreponame>/
     ```
-    - Move <yourreponame>/cicd-services/buildspec.yaml to root of <yourreponame>
+    ```
+    cp aws-microservice-cicd-iac/cicd-services/buildspec.yml <yourreponame>
-    - Change location of lambda stages' code by modifying the root folder names found in Upload_Resources() to match your new repo
+    - If using a modified version of lambda custom action stages: Change location of the stagecode by modifying the location names found in Upload_Resources() to match your new repo

 2. Install/update SAM CLI
     ```